Speed limits in the United States by jurisdiction: North Dakota

 As of August 2025, North Dakota's major interstates, I-29 and I-94, have an 80 mph speed limit in most rural areas, with 55 to 70 mph zones within portions of the Medora, Dickinson, Bismarck/Mandan, Jamestown, Valley City, Fargo, and Grand Forks urban areas.
 The state's 4-lane divided highways as well as 2 short stretches of undivided 4-lane highways (US 2 around Rugby and U.S. 83 as it passes the eastern Lake Sakakawea Reservoir) usually carry a 70 mph limit, with 2-lane highways restricted to up to a 65 mph limit, and gravel roads have up to 55 mph limits.
 Roads within cities hold their own defined limits with 25 mph speed limits common in residential streets and 25 to 40 mph limits on urban 4-6-lane divided and undivided streets, with school zones at 15 to 25 mph.

-On May 5, 2025, Governor Kelly Armstrong signed a bill to increase speed limits on rural sections of I-29 and I-94 to 80 mph into law, effective August 1, 2025.
+The speed limits on rural sections of I-29 and I-94 were increased to 80 mph on August 1, 2025.